Gov. Noem cuts ties with former Trump adviser Lewandowski

 Lewandowski had been key to the Republican governor’s political rise over the last year, joining her at political events across the country and helping her gain access to the former president’s political orbit.
 But his time as her adviser was also marked by frequent staff departures from the governor’s office.

-Noem’s spokesman Ian Fury said Lewandowski “will not be advising the Governor in regard to the campaign or official office.”
+Noem’s spokesman Ian Fury said in a statement that Lewandowski “will not be advising the Governor in regard to the campaign or official office.”

 A former top aide to Noem, Maggie Seidel, said in a Wednesday statement to The Associated Press that she thought it would be “outrageous for her to continue to associate with Corey Lewandowski.”